Algebraic Data Integration: Review of Multi-sorted Equational Logic

 \section{Review of Multi-sorted Equational Logic}

-In this section we review standard material on multi-sorted equational logic, following the exposition in Mitchell~\shortcite{Mitchell:1996a}.
+In this section we review standard material on multi-sorted equational logic, following the exposition in Mitchell~\cite{Mitchell:1996a}.
 Theories in multi-sorted equational logic are also called ``algebraic theories'', as well as ``Lawvere theories'' and ``product theories''.
 We will use these phrases interchangeably.
-For a category-theoretic study of such theories, see Adamek {\it et al.}~\shortcite{Adamek.Rosicky.Vitale:2011a}.
+For a category-theoretic study of such theories, see Adamek {\it et al.}~\cite{Adamek.Rosicky.Vitale:2011a}.
 Readers familiar with equational logic can safely skim or skip this section.
 We will write ``theory'' instead of ``multi-sorted equational theory'' in this section.